fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 The book does not only contain deeper descriptions of these rules, but also deeper context in both studies and philosophy surrounding them.
 While they appear to be 'common sense', many people do not follow them.

-For those not
-knowing _why_ they should follow them, Jordan does a good job at both explaining _why_ someone might want to follow them, and the profound implications for when they do.
-For each of them, it will improve improve the life of those following them, but they obviously work best when adhered to together.
+For those not knowing _why_ they should follow them, Peterson does a good job at both explaining _why_ someone might want to follow them, and the profound implications for when they do.
+Each rule will undoubtably improve the life of those following it.
+They will work even better when applied together.

 Overall:
-- extreme advocate for taking responsibility for yourself
+- extreme advocate for taking self-responsibility
-- is a basic framework for day-to-day interaction
+- a basic framework for interpreting and dealing with day-to-day struggles
-- provides stable framework covering the most basic parts, necessary to be capable of taking on the 'worst case'
+- assuming the 'worst case imaginable', you can still make them work
-- 'If everything else goes down, you can still do these things'
+- basically, 'If everything else goes down, you can still do these things'